Church Chronicle | ||||||||||||

 The next event celebrating this 150th anniversary year took place in July with a flower festival spanning Friday 20th.
 To Sunday 22nd July.
 The festival, masterminded by Barbara Hillier, was mainly the work of the Burnham Floral Arts Society under the guidance of Val Cottington.
 Many of the personalities involved in the life of the church were commemorated in the floral displays.
 They included:

+Another display related to the "old alms box", once stolen, found in a ditch repaired and returned to the church.
 The bell tower was also featured particularly with reference to the 19th century writings that suggest the ivy-covered tower is the one referred to in the "Elegy of a Country Churchyard" by Thomas Gray.
 Who in former times lived with his mother at Stoke Court, and would have passed near the church when visiting Eton College.

 Our many visitors whose contributions helped to raise the DCC's bank balance enjoyed the lovely floral displays.
 Thanks must go to the ladies and one gentleman of the Burnham floral Society, the ladies who prepared the "Mothers' Union" display and those who kept the refreshments going over many long hours.